 For example, a car with a 1,000cc engine (often referred to as a ‘1-litre’ engine) is able to displace one litre of an air/fuel mixture.

-Also, these numbers are always rounded to the nearest hundred; for example, a 1,920cc vehicle would still be referred to as having a 1.9-litre engine.
+Also, these numbers are always rounded to the nearest hundred; for example, a 1,920cc vehicle would still be referred to as having a 1.9-litre car engine.

 Typically, the higher the number, the more powerful the engine is, but there are some exceptions to this rule when looking at more modern vehicles.
 Cars featuring ‘turbocharged’ engines can benefit from increased power and fuel efficiency without needing a higher cc, often allowing them to match a higher cc car that does not have a turbocharged engine.

 As you can likely imagine, larger engines with an increased capacity for fuel and air require more fuel than smaller engines.
-This is especially true if you’re quick to accelerate, or drive at maximum speeds on long motorway journeys.
+This is especially true if you’re quick to accelerate or drive at maximum speeds on long motorway journeys.

 For drivers who are conscious about the amount of fuel they’re using, and ultimately the money they are spending, then a model with a large engine and cc may not be the best choice for them.

-It’s also worth noting that cars with larger engines are often deemed ‘higher risk’ vehicles in the eyes of insurers, and can commonly result in owners getting stuck with higher insurance premiums.
+Ideally, the engine size you choose should not compromise your car insurance.
+However, it’s worth noting that cars with larger engines are often deemed ‘higher risk’ vehicles in the eyes of insurers, and can commonly result in owners getting stuck with higher insurance premiums.

 However, the other side to this is increased performance and power, providing an exhilarating driving experience for those who appreciate a car that packs a punch.